mricharz/josie-core/README.md

 This Framework depends on [jQuery](http://ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js "jQuery 1.9.1") This should work with all jQuery-Versions from 1.4 up to 2.x.
-If there is any error/bug with some jquery version, please tell me or feel free to push a fix.
+If there is any error/bug with some jQuery version, please tell me or feel free to push a fix.

 Usage:
 ------